cedricwalter/CedXmlRPC/README.md

-# CedXmlRPC
+# CedXmlRPC for Joomla

-Allow to use Open Live Writer or ScribeFire or any other XMLRPC client with Joomla 3.4 up to 3.6
+Allow to use Open Live Writer or ScribeFire or any other XMLRPC client with [Joomla!](https://www.joomla.org) 3.x

 Support following API
 * Blogger